 The second Testing Fixit I organized took place on March 8, 2007.
 It wasn’t as easy as the first, the August 2006 Testing Fixit.1 The first time was special, memorable, magical—I felt so connected, and loved.
 The second time was hard, exhausting work, and left me feeling lonely and borderline regretful.
 Still, it was a growing experience, preparing me for future situations, with their requisite complications, absent my immediate awareness.

-The March 2007 Testing Fixit was not remarkable for its direct impact on the visibility and adoption of automated developer testing throughout Google Engineering, but for several key insights developed as a result of the Fixit which led to advances in the organization of future Fixits, and which were eventually canonized and documented by the Fixit Grouplet, which I led from September 2007 until November 2008.
+The March 2007 Testing Fixit was not remarkable for its direct impact on the visibility and adoption of automated developer testing throughout Google development, but for several key insights developed as a result of the Fixit which led to advances in the organization of future Fixits, and which were eventually canonized and documented by the Fixit Grouplet, which I led from September 2007 until November 2008.
 In this way, the March 2007 Testing Fixit was a key component of the Testing/Tools Fixit Arc stretching from August 2006 to March 2010.

 Let’s Have a Fixit!